folutade/KnowThatYouAnointed/content/posts/the-party.md

   Alright now, remember this day
   **The start of a new life, your REAL life***.

 * On Kendrick's second major label album, *To Pimp a Butterfly*, Kendrick rapped from the perspective of Lucy (aka Lucifer / the devil / the satan / the false accuser / the diabolical one).
-Lucy acknowledges that Lucy heard Kendrick saying the "Sinner's Prayer" to God the Father on *good kid, m.A.A.d city*, but was nonetheless confident that Kendrick would abandon God and pursue Lucy.
+Lucy acknowledges that she heard Kendrick saying the "Sinner's Prayer" to God the Father on *good kid, m.A.A.d city*, but is nonetheless confident that Kendrick would abandon God and pursue Lucy.

   * *You said **Sherane ain't got nothing on Lucy**
   ...